Best Running Shoes Under $100 in 2026: 8 Budget Picks

 The Saucony Kinvara 15 is the lightweight option in this guide.
 It feels more natural and flexible than most traditional trainers, which makes it fun for short runs, strides, gym days, and runners who do not want a bulky shoe.

 The low 4mm drop is the big thing to respect.
 If you have been running in a 10mm or 12mm shoe, do not jump into the Kinvara for every run right away.
 Start with short easy runs and give your calves time to adapt.
-A low-drop bargain is not a bargain if it leaves your Achilles angry for three weeks.

 Older Kinvara 14 stock can still be worth buying if the price is much lower and the fit works for you.
 The newer Kinvara 15 is the cleaner recommendation when sale pricing is close, but the same caution applies: transition slowly.